ykallday/Order-Up/README.md

 3. Create random functions for the delivery of the meal orders to the screen
 4. Use DOM manipulation to present orders to the screen
 5. Validate correct ingredients are selected
-6. Add score (tip) to screen- $5 for complicated order, $3 for single or easy item
+6. Add score (tip) to screen ($5) & have tip accumulate
 7. At least 5 rounds for this level.

 ### Stretch Goals
 1. Add a timer
 2. Add an indicator for incorrect ingredient selection (perhaps a red flash)
-3. Add button 'pushing' effects
-4. Add a gloved hand as the mouse clicker
+3. Add a gloved hand as the mouse clicker
-5. Add addition level(s)
+4. Add addition level(s)
   - Increased number of items per ticket
   - timer set for each order
   - missed orders deduct from total tip
   - make 'submit' button available for entirety of game
   - do not indicate when incorrect selections are selected
   - deduct when incorrect orders placed
-6. Add music or sound effects
+5. Add music or sound effects